PapaZrix/blog-public/README.md

 ## Work in progress

 - We'll be adding a search functionality to the blog soon as the number of posts increases on a weekly basis

-You like video games too?
-Hop on to [PressToInteract](https://presstointeract.com/), make an account, leave your thoughts on some of the game releases we cover!